madrisan/nagios-plugins-linux/README.md

-_Note_: you can also pass the _experimental_ option `--enable-libprocps` to `configure` for getting the informations about memory and swap usage through the API of the library `libprocps.so.5`
+_Note_: you can also pass the _experimental_ option `--enable-libprocps` to `configure` for getting the informations about memory and swap usage through the API of the library `libproc-2.so`
 ([procps newlib](https://gitlab.com/procps-ng/procps/tree/newlib)).
-This library is still under active development and no stable version has been released yet.
+This library, as stated in the official notes, is probably not ready for the main path of most distributions, but its first version (v4.0.0) has been released on 22 March 2022 as a sort of release preview.

 ## Supported Platforms and Linux distributions